Youth Engagement Support (YES) Staff

 Facilities maintenance and record keeping

-Engagement in ALL indoor and outdoor activities
+engagement in ALL indoor and outdoor activity

 Maintaining Program Structure